Shakthivelms8/dp-420-cosmos-db-dev/instructions/02-configure-throughput.md

     | **RU/s** | *`1000`* |

 1. Back in the **Data Explorer** pane, expand the **manualthroughputdb** database node and then observe the **childcontainer** container node within the hierarchy.

+1. From the **left navigation pane** click on **keys** under Settings.

+1. In the Keys screen for your Azure Cosmos DB account, move your mouse to the right of the **URI**, and click copy to notepad.

+1. In the Keys screen for your Azure Cosmos DB account, move your mouse to the right of the **PRIMARY KEY**, and click copy to notepad.